Your Directors have pleasure in presenting the Sixtieth Annual Report together with theaudited accounts for the year ended March 31 2020.

 | Identification of training & development needs and upgrade job specific skills |

 | Compensation recognition & rewards |

 | Career growth plan through annual assessment. |

 | Supporting employment related legislative compliance. |

 | Promoting excellence in human resource management |

 | The promotion of an atmosphere of mutual respect fairness and concern. |

-| Company has extended its facility for Apprentice Scheme to needy and economical weakyouths for pursuing special industrial training. |
+| Company has extended its facility for Apprentice Scheme to needy and economical weak youths for pursuing special industrial training. |

 PARTICULARS OF EMPLOYEES AND RELATED DISCLOSURES:

 BSR & Co.
 LLP were appointed as the Statutory Auditors of the Company to holdoffice from the conclusion of 57th Annual General Meeting upto the conclusion of 62ndAnnual General Meeting of the Company.
-The Auditors' Report for theyear under review does not contain any qualifications reservations or adverse remarks.
+The Auditors' Report for the year under review doesnot contain any qualifications reservations or adverse remarks.

 B.K.
 Khare & Co.
 Chartered Accountants are the Internal Auditors of the Company.The Management regularly reviews the findings of the Internal Auditors and effective stepsto implement any suggestions/observations of the Internal Auditors are taken and monitoredregularly.
 In addition the Audit Committee of the Board regularly addresses significantissues raised by the Internal Auditors.

 Pursuant to the provisions of Section 204 of the Companies Act 2013 and The Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Company hasappointed M/s.
 Kaushik M. Jhaveri & Co. a firm of Practicing Company Secretaries toundertake the Secretarial Audit of the Company.
 The Secretarial Audit Report for the F.Y2019-20 is annexed herewith as Annexure B'.

-As per Section 148 of the Act read with the Companies (Cost Records andAudits) Rules 2014 the Board of Directors on recommendation of the Audit Committee approved theappointment of Mr. S.G.
-Jog Cost Accountant (Membership no. 5599)Pune as the Cost Auditor to conduct audit of the cost records of the Company for thefinancial year ending March 31 2021.
+As per Section 148 of the Companies Act 2013 read with the Companies (Cost Records andAudits) Rules 2014 the Board of Directors on recommendation of the Audit Committeeapproved the appointment of Mr. Sudhir Govind Jog Cost Accountant (Membership no. 5599)Pune as the Cost Auditor to conduct audit of the cost records of the Company for thefinancial year ending March 31 2021.
 The Company has received written consent andcertificate of eligibility in accordance with Section 148 read with Section 141 and otherapplicable provisions of the Act and Rules made thereunder.